 This is the recitation period accompanying CHE1700, General Chemistry II.
-CO-REQUISITE: CHE1700
+CO-REQUISITE: CHE1700 articles, write papers in the scientific idiom and make oral presentations.
+The library and computer databases will be covered.
+PREREQUISITE: CHE1600 or permission of the instructor

 CHE2200: Introduction to the Scientific Literature (1)